 Annette N Brown, 3ie Deputy Director and head of 3ie Washington, DC office, cited in Can randomized trails eliminate global poverty? and Millenium Villages Project launches retrospective analysis in Nature (12 August 2015).

-Richard Manning, chair, 3ie board of commissioners, Emmanuel Jimenez, executive director, Jyotsna Puri, deputy executive director and head of evaluation and Annette N Brown, deputy director and head of 3ie Washington office, were featured in Evaluation Matters published by the African Development Bank.
+Richard Manning, chair, 3ie board of commissioners, Emmanuel Jimenez, executive director, Jyotsna Puri, former director and head of evaluation and Annette N Brown, former director and head of 3ie Washington office, were featured in Evaluation Matters published by the African Development Bank.

 Emmanuel Jimenez, 3ie executive director, has been cited in The World Bank under Jim Kim, in The Lancet(25 July 2015).